 - Pages from a book

 Images are a major component of vision boards.
 For photographs printed from the internet and cut out from magazines, use stick glue, tape, or hot glue.
-For precious items or photographs, buy acid-free, removable adhesive that is safe for photos.
+For precious items or photographs, buy an acid-free, removable adhesive that is safe for photos.

 To imagine ‘the look’ and unique, potential experience of creating your board, ask yourself a few questions: